itscodenation/curriculum-15-16/units/3-CSS1/sessions/1-firstpage/README.md

 * Students will be able to create a page using semantic HTML5 elements.

-### Key points
+### Key Points

 * There are some special HTML elements used for organizing content (this is called layout).
 * By themselves, these elements don't do much.
 They need CSS for styling and positioning.

 ### Assessment

-1. Review each student’s webpage after class
+1. Review each student’s webpage after class.

 ### Vocabulary